Parent College Coach Tip #92: Don’t Waste the Holiday Break

 Prepare for the FAFSA

-If you’re student is a senior, this is the perfect time to prepare for the FAFSA that becomes available on January 1st for the upcoming fall semester.
+If your student is a senior, this is the perfect time to prepare for the FAFSA (which now becomes available in October for the upcoming fall semester) if you haven’t already completed it.
 Remember: the early bird gets the worm and those who complete the FAFSA early are more likely to snag some of those merit aid scholarships and grant dollars.